 Niko Boskovic (Advisory Council)

 Niko Boskovic (he/him) is a nonspeaking autistic man living in Portland, Oregon.
 He graduated high school in 2019 with a regular diploma, and is pursuing his Associates degree at Portland Community College.
 Since gaining access to augmentative and alternative communication (AAC) at age 11, he has dedicated himself to writing about life as a nonspeaking autistic, and finds that he is best able to express his lived experience through poetry.
 Niko is a columnist for Spectrum Life Magazine, and wrote a monthly blog for four years for the Oregon Council on Developmental Disabilities.
-He regularly presents at conferences and virtual events.
+He regularly presents at conferences and virtual events, and has trained professionals about nonspeaking autism in continuing education courses.
 Niko’s poetry has been published in Montana Mouthful (2020); Lunch Ticket’s Amuse-Bouche: Spotlight (2019); In Parentheses Magazine (Fall 2020); The Pointed Circle (2021); MediaRites’ The -ISM Youth Files (2022); and Kind Writers Literary Magazine (August 2022).

 Rachel Kripke-Ludwig (Advisory Council)